handsontable/hyperformula/docs/guide/custom-functions.md

 }
 ```

-The error displays as `#DIV/0`, and gets properly translated.
+The error displays as `#DIV/0` and gets translated appropriately.

 ### Error localization